-Best Model Train & Railroad Websites
+Best Model Train and Railroad Websites

 Whether you’re a veteran of model railroading or just starting out, you’ll find useful info in this collection of five online model train sites.
-Be sure to allow plenty of time to browse; each model railroading site offers a lot to see.
+Be sure to allow plenty of time to browse; each model railroading site offers a lot to see:

 Micro/Small Layouts for Model Railroads

 Carl Arendt has gathered over 1,500 model railroad pikes on his Micro Layouts site.
 This railroad genre applies to pikes that are “usually less than three or four square feet in area, that nonetheless have a clear purpose and excellent operating capability.”
 You can no longer use lack of space as an excuse for lack of a layout – not when a functioning example sits on top of a Spam can.
 All scales and types are covered, with either track plans or fully detailed dioramas, or both.

 There are G-scale locomotives on pizza box layouts no bigger than one square feet, T-gauge commuter lines in 16” x 24”, an On30 steam switcher in 12” x 84”, a modern traction line in 16” x 48” and an N-scale European station annex measuring only 2” x 3.5”.
 Many use ingenious strategies to increase operations such as manually operated turntables to turn locomotives around at the end of the line and sector plates to move trains from one track to another.

 Sadly, Carl passed away on March 4, 2011, but his cause was taken up by Jack Trollope and Jonathan Scott.
 With their efforts, the website will continue to expand.